By Tony V. Zampella

 Diminishing Returns of Knowledge

 Today, knowledge, the once stable predictor to guide strategy, is now driving disruptive change.
-Professional skillsets have a half-life of five years and are dwindling.
+Professional skillsets have a half-life of five years.
 Regardless of our expertise or education, success requires increasing capacity or awareness: to “know thyself” will find us dealing with any situation as a possibility rather than a threat.

 Ray Dalio, founder of Bridgewater Associates, the world’s largest hedge fund (at $169 Billion) gets it: